If you experience a flood in your Vancouver home or basement you might be thinking

 In situations where the water is leaking or coming in from an obvious/accessible area then try and stop the leak ASAP.

-This includes overflowing toilets, appliance leaks, supply lines and more.
+This includes overflowing toilets, appliance leaks, supply lines, outside water entering your home, and more.
 Find out where your supply line shut-offs are before you experience a flood, and teach your kids too.

 By saving time looking for the water shut-offs you can prevent any further water damage to your home.

-If you can stop any extra water damage from occurring, make sure you do what you can to do so.
+By stopping any extra water damage from occurring, you’ll be able to save yourself more work in the future.
+If you find the source, make sure you do what you can to stop the excess water.

 2. TURN OFF POWER TO AFFECTED AREAS